 A repeat offender with prior convictions of theft or grand theft will likely suffer more severe consequences if they are convicted of subsequent charges of grand theft.
 They may be punished with a longer prison term.
 It’s important to contact an attorney immediately if you are charged with grand theft so the attorney can mount a defense for you.
 Webb Law can help if you have been charged with larceny or grand theft in Maine.

-Defense for Grand Theft
+Proven Defenses for Grand Theft

 A person does not actually have to benefit from the theft to be charged.
 You do not have to be in possession of the stolen item or have had possession of the stolen item to be convicted of grand theft.
 It’s also not a defense to intend to return the property to the owner.
 As in the example above, the teenagers may have intended to return the stolen vehicle to their neighbor, but that would not provide an accurate defense for their case.